 Thank you for considering adopting a cat from us!
 This page has important information that you need to know before you submit an inquiry to Kitten Rescue.

-Kitten Rescue is a privately run, non-profit organization and reserves the right to refuse any adoption that is not in the best interest of the cat or kitten, based on our principles, policies, and standards as explained herein:
+Kitten Rescue is a privately run, non-profit organization and reserves the right to refuse any adoption that is not in the best interest of the cat or kitten.
+Please see our adoption principles and policies below.

-Please note, for the safety of both the child and the cat, young kittens are not available for adoption by households with children under five.
+For the safety of both the child and the kitten, kittens under four months old will not be adopted to households with children under the age of five.

-If renting adopter has permission to own pet
+If renting, adopter must have permission to own pet.

-Kittens and some adults must be adopted in pairs unless you already have a young, compatible cat at home or are at home the majority of the time
+Kittens and some adult cats must be adopted in pairs unless you already have a young, compatible cat at home or are at home the majority of the time.

-In the event you must give up your cat, it must be returned to Kitten Rescue or Kitten Rescue must OK re-homing
+In the event that you must give up your cat, please contact Kitten Rescue.
+We might be able to take it back (on a space-available basis) or Kitten Rescue must OK re-homing.